shway0/Gpt/STATE.md

   - Lian Hesh: Conflicted Order representative who has secretly reunited with Wei, torn between duty and empirical evidence
   - Feng Zhao: Suspicious of the transformation zone's connection to forbidden research he personally suppressed
   - Ru Yun: Former disciple now allied with Wei, studying his transformation and developing practical applications
-  - Silent Choir: Investigate anomalous energy signature, will send observers to study Wei
+  - Silent Choir: Observing the transformation zone and communicating with the Warden, studying integration principles
   - Mei Ling: Leader of village communities in the Wastes borderlands, providing intelligence on cult activities
-  - The Warden: Consciousness emerged from Wei's transformation zone, maintaining balance in the affected area
+  - The Warden: Consciousness emerged from Wei's transformation zone, maintaining balance and communicating with the Silent Choir
   - Scholar Zhen Min: Knowledge preserver with hidden archive of forbidden texts, providing historical context
   - Jian Rou: Order enforcer investigating the transformation zone, beginning to question fundamental Order doctrine